 Coronary artery disease is the most common type of heart disease and the leading cause of death for both men and women in the United States.
 The team of expert coronary artery disease doctors at St. Louis Heart and Vascular provide comprehensive care for adults of all ages from the initial diagnosis to effective treatment options.
-If you’re concerned about developing coronary artery disease as a result of heredity or lifestyle factors, find a location near you and give them a call to schedule a consultation.
+If you’re concerned about developing coronary artery disease as a result of heredity or lifestyle factors, find a location near you and contact us to schedule a consultation with a specialist today.

 Available at These Locations